dart-lang/pub-dev/doc/help-scoring.md

 To validate a package prior to publishing, run `dart analyze` (Dart SDK) / `flutter analyze` (Flutter SDK), and fix the items it returns.

-For code style, make sure to familarize yourself with the [Dart style guide](https://dart.dev/guides/language/effective-dart/style).
+For code style, make sure to familiarize yourself with the [Dart style guide](https://dart.dev/guides/language/effective-dart/style).

 Use [`analysis_options.yaml`][analysis-options] to specify further linter rules,